 That night, Will takes some of the ALZ 113 home to treat his father.
 Charles refuses the treatment, and dies that night in his sleep.
 After Will and Caroline help pack up the remainder of Charles' belongings, Will's eyes fall on a copy of Julius Caesar.

-Some time afterwards, Dodge brings some of his friends into the cage area, where Caesar manages to steal a pocket knife from one of the visitors.
-Caesar then befriends the large Gorilla in the yard named Buck, who is never let out of his cage, by letting him loose.
+Some time afterward, Dodge brings some of his friends into the cage area, where Caesar manages to steal a pocket knife from one of the visitors.
+Caesar then befriends the large gorilla in the yard named Buck, who is never let out of his cage, by letting him loose.
 He then releases Rocket, who ventures into the yard.
 Caesar hits him with a steel gas can.
-Rocket is ready to fight, but realizes that the Gorilla (Buck) is loyal to Caesar and will protect him so he submits.
+Rocket is ready to fight, but realizes that the Buck is loyal to Caesar and will protect him, so he submits.
 Caesar is now the alpha male.
-Caesar later lets Rocket out of the cage and allows him to give stolen cookies (from Dodge) -- one to each ape, solidifying the solidarity of the group.
+Caesar later lets Rocket out of the cage and allows him to give stolen cookies (from Dodge) -- one to each ape, bringing solidarity to the group.
 Caesar has also found a walkway and controls to the windowed enclosure at the top of the play area.